-The Spolia Tarot is a collaboration between artist Jen May and Jessa Crispin (author of The Creative Tarot.)
+The Spolia Tarot is a collaboration between artist Jen May and author Jessa Crispin.

 Jen’s work, colorful and earthy, with a feminine vibe and pulling from many historical sources, seemed perfect for a tarot deck.
 Jessa had been working as a tarot card reader for about six years, and was interested in the history of the deck, the deeper meaning of the imagery, and how the history of not only the tarot but other forms of mysticism and occult study.
 We thought it would take us about a year to complete.
 That was three and a half years ago.

 Jen works with collage, making the word Spolia appropriate for a title, as it means using rubble as building material.
 It also felt fitting for the time we are living in, as institutions, gender norms, religions, and ideas about how a society should function are all tumbling down and need to be rebuilt.
 Jen and Jessa both believe that intuition and spirit are essential tools for guiding us through this process.